5 Fails in Video Communications

 2017 / 01 / 05

-The writer works as a Producer and Content Ninja in FLIK Helsinki
+The writer works as a Producer and Content Ninja at FLIK

 Admittedly, video communications can be challenging: you need to keep track of the times, constantly innovate and sometimes even experiment.
 Occasionally you stumble, but the essential thing is to learn from your mistakes.
 We listed five challenges which we have identified over the years, so that you wouldn’t need to jump all the hurdles.